 However, natural diamond jewellery that is witnessing a growing demand among both retailers and consumers, is expected to experience the highest growth trajectory, forecasts Khimji.
 “About 60-70% of the jewellery I sell during this season is gold,” he says, “but when I want to diversify, I prefer to sell natural diamond jewellery because I achieve better margins.”
 Platinum is also gradually gaining popularity in the East, thanks to marketing efforts by the Platinum Guild, Khimji adds.

-Another noteworthy development in the eastern regions is the growing consumer in heirloom jewellery, a trend traditionally more popular in northern India.
+Another noteworthy development in the eastern regions is the growing consumer interest in heirloom jewellery, a trend traditionally more popular in northern India.
 This newfound interest has led to a rising appreciation for timeless pieces with cultural and sentimental value in the region.
 “Such pieces are often pre-ordered months in advance, with delivery timelines planned to coincide with auspicious buying periods,” Khimji explains.

 For younger buyers influenced by western aesthetics, Khimji notes that “jewellery with simpler designs, clean lines, and impactful gemstone usage is likely to trend.”
 He adds that pairing these pieces with meaningful storytelling is key to driving sales.